-The Canterbury Welfare Coordination Group (The WCG) comprises of agencies with a focus on welfare during an emergency.
+The Canterbury Welfare Coordination Group (WCG) is made up of agencies with a focus on welfare during an emergency.
 Its purpose is to provide strategic advice and assistance to the Coordinating Executive Group, and to establish procedures for the effective delivery of welfare services during an emergency.

-The Canterbury Response Planning Group (The RPG) comprises of agencies with a response role in an emergency.
+The Canterbury Response Planning Group (RPG) is comprised of agencies with a response role in an emergency.
 Its purpose is to provide advice to the Coordinating Executive Group on maintaining an effective multi-agency response capability in the Canterbury region.
-Some of the agencies involved in the RPG include New Zealand Police, St John, Fire and Emergency, Canterbury District Health Board and Canterbury Community and Public Health.
+Some of the agencies involved in the RPG include New Zealand Police, St John, Fire and Emergency New Zealand, Te Whata Ora Waitaha and Te Mana Ora.

 The purpose of the Lifeline Utilities Group is to assist the Canterbury region in reducing its infrastructure vulnerability, improving resilience and encouraging utilities to participate in Canterbury CDEM Group activities.
 Examples of lifeline utilities include electricity power generators, electricity powerlines networks, road, rail and shipping infrastructure or internet and telephone communication networks.
 The Canterbury Lifeline Utilities Group is a non-statutory organisation comprising territorial authorities and commercial utilities operating in the Canterbury region, research organisations and emergency services.